ShimizuShiori/RefaceCore.Modularization/README.md

 It will scann all the modules when Application is starting .

+You could download this package from [Nuget](https://www.nuget.org/packages/RefaceCore.Modularization/) .

 ## Examples

 * [QuickStart](https://github.com/ShimizuShiori/RefaceCore.Modularization/tree/main/Examples/01%20-%20QuickStarter) - This example show how to start a application by **RefaceCore.Modularization** and it can register component into IOC-Container automatically .